Austin Hedges Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

+- The Cardinals pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Cardinals' 4.32 team ERA ranks 18th across all MLB pitching staffs.
+- The Cardinals have a 4.27 team ERA that ranks 16th among all league pitching staffs.

-- Cardinals pitchers combine to surrender the ninth-fewest home runs in baseball (60 total, one per game).
+- Cardinals pitchers combine to surrender 61 total home runs at a clip of one per game (to rank 11th in the league).

-- Montgomery makes the start for the Cardinals, his 12th of the season.
-He is 2-6 with a 4.48 ERA and 55 strikeouts through 60 1/3 innings pitched.
+- The Cardinals will send Mikolas (4-1) to the mound to make his 13th start of the season.
+He is 4-1 with a 3.75 ERA and 58 strikeouts in 69 2/3 innings pitched.

-- The left-hander's most recent time out came on Sunday against the Cleveland Guardians, when he threw five innings, surrendering two earned runs while allowing seven hits.
+- In his most recent time out on Tuesday, the righty tossed eight scoreless innings against the Kansas City Royals while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.